-The people of Tetlin are Upper Tanana Athabascans with approximately 400 members.
+The Tetlin tribe are Upper Tanana Athabascans with approximately 400 members.
 The Village of Tetlin consists of 97.4% Alaska Native or part Native.
 The predominant lifestyle of Tetlin is traditional subsistence activities (i.e., hunting, fishing, harvesting).
 Employment is limited to government and some seasonal mining.

 Tetlin, Alaska is a dry tribal village that bans the sale and the importation of alcohol.